 Benefits of the Free Spirit Program include:

 You can book and manage your flight reservation using Spirit Airlines mobile app on Apple or Android.
-If you have any questions about bookings and managing your reservations within the program, call Spirit Airlines at 801-401-2222.
+If you have questions about bookings and managing your reservations within the program, call Spirit Airlines at 801-401-2222.

-Spirit is able to increase what is essentially the fare of the ticket without incurring the additional tax.
-You can actually avoid this $18.99 charge by booking at the airport.
-When you arrive at the airport, just stand in line to speak to a customer service representative.
-It’s a way you can get around this nuisance fee.
+Because the fee is only applied to online or phone bookings, you can avoid this $18.99 charge by booking at the airport.
+When you arrive at the airport, speak to a customer service representative to get around paying this nuisance fee.

-When you get to the counter, let them know your preferred travel dates and routing and they’ll price out the itinerary for you, less the $18.99 fee.
+When you get to the counter, let them know your preferred travel dates and routing, and they’ll price out the itinerary for you, less the $18.99 fee.
 While this does save you money on your ticket cost, you need to weigh the cost of driving to the airport and getting this done, which could be more expensive than just paying the fee at home.

-Spirit really can save you a ton of money when you travel, and understanding its processes and policies will help you maximize the experience and not overpay.
+There are many nuances to booking Spirit tickets, but with a little know-how, it’s easy to figure things out and save a few bucks.
+Spirit can save you a ton of money when you travel, and understanding its processes and policies will help you maximize the experience and not overpay.